owulveryck/blog/content/post/choreography.md

 ### Pros...
 What's good about Tosca is its goal:

 It describes a standard for representing a cloud application.
-It is written by the Oasis and therefore most of the big brand in IT may be aware of its existence
+It is written by the Oasis consortium and therefore most of the big brand in IT may be aware of its existence.
 The promise is that if you describe any application with Tosca, it could be deployed on any plateform, with a decent __orchestrator__.

 ### ...and cons
 But...
 Tosca is complex.
-IT's not that simple to write a Tosca file.
-The standard want to cover all the possible case, and according [Mr Pareto](https://en.wikipedia.org/wiki/Vilfredo_Pareto)'s law, I can say that 80% of the customers will only need 20% of the standard.
+IT's not that simple to write a Tosca representation.
+The standard wants to cover all the possible cases, and according [Pareto](https://en.wikipedia.org/wiki/Vilfredo_Pareto)'s law, I can say that 80% of the customers will only need 20% of the standard.

-On top of that, Tosca is young, and I could not find any decent tool to orchestrate and deploy an application.
+On top of that, Tosca is young (by now, the YAML version is still in pre-release), and I could not find any decent tool to orchestrate and deploy an application.
 Big companies claim their compliance with the standard, but actually very few of them (if any) does really implement it.

 ## Let's come back to orchestration (and real world)
-As seen before, a Tosca file would need a tool to transform it to a rela application.
+As seen before, a Tosca file would need a tool to transform it to a real application.
 This tool is **an orchestrator**.

 The tool should be called __conductor__, because what is does actually is to conduct the symphony, and yet in our context the symphony is not